-Last year, we lost £95.4 million to investment scams, according to data from UK Finance.
+In 2020, we lost £135.1 million to investment scams, according to data from UK Finance.

-Such scams have soared over the last few years with losses nearly doubling in the last year alone.
+Such scams have soared over the last few years with losses sharply rising in the last year alone.

-While these figures are shocking, there are ways you can avoid getting scammed.
+While the rise in scams is worrying, there are ways you can avoid getting scammed.

 We reveal what to watch out for after we explore how these scams work by catching up with a loveMONEY reader who initially lost £60,000.